Areas of Practice

 - B.A., Political Science and International Relations, cum laude, University of Southern California, 2002

-Lucas Foletta helps clients across a broad variety of industry sectors develop comprehensive strategies to tackle their legal, political and policy challenges in Nevada.
-Equipped with industry experience and an on-the-ground perspective from his previous work in government, Lucas represents clients before the Nevada Legislature, local governments and state government agencies in a wide array of regulatory and government affairs matters.
+Lucas Foletta helps clients across a variety of industry sectors develop comprehensive strategies to tackle their regulatory and policy challenges in Nevada.
+Equipped with industry experience and an on-the-ground perspective from his previous work in government, Lucas represents clients before the Nevada Legislature and state and local government in a wide array of regulatory and government affairs matters.
+Lucas co-chairs McDonald Carano’s Energy, Environment & Natural Resources Law Practice.

 Prior to joining the Firm, Lucas served as general counsel and policy director to Nevada Governor Brian Sandoval, where he advised the Governor on legal matters in a variety of areas, including separation of powers, legislative process and administrative law.
 He also led the development of the Governor’s policy agenda and worked closely with legislators to secure successful passage of many key initiatives.

-Prior to working in the Governor’s Office, Lucas held the position of Assistant United States Attorney in the United States Attorneys Office – District of Nevada, where he prosecuted federal criminal cases, focusing on white collar matters including money laundering, mortgage fraud, tax fraud and investment fraud.
+Prior to working in the Governor’s Office, Lucas held the position of Assistant United States Attorney in the United States Attorneys Office – District of Nevada.
 He began his career as a law clerk for then U.S. District Court Judge Brian Sandoval.

 - Represented national solar trade group in contested proceedings before the Public Utilities Commission regarding net metering.